Greatest Film Scenes

 Cracking Sidewalk

-• Carol was very dependent upon her sister, but was continually uneasy about Helen's affair with married boyfriend Michael (Ian Hendry), including his intrusive toothbrush and razor left in a glass on the bathroom shelf
+• Carol was very dependent upon her sister, but was continually uneasy about Helen's affair with her married boyfriend Michael (Ian Hendry), including his intrusive toothbrush and razor left in a glass on the bathroom shelf

 • Carol felt extreme discomfort and frustration while listening to Helen and Michael's loud orgasmic love-making through the wall next to her bedroom; the next night, she also experienced the same unpleasurable sounds of them having sex